IHE/RAD.IRA/input/pagecontent/volume-1.md

 ### 1:XX.4.1 Concepts

-#### 1:XX.4.1.1 FHIRcast and the Publish and Subscribe Model
+#### 1:XX.4.1.1 Publish and Subscribe Model

-To ensure that the user acts on the same clinical information across different applications, this profile is based on [FHIRcast](https://build.fhir.org/ig/HL7/fhircast-docs/index.html) which uses a Publish and Subscribe model based on [WebSub](https://www.w3.org/TR/websub/) to synchronize applications in real time.
+This profile is based on [FHIRcast](https://build.fhir.org/ig/HL7/fhircast-docs/index.html) which uses a Publish and Subscribe model based on [WebSub](https://www.w3.org/TR/websub/) to synchronize applications in real time.

 The following are some key concepts:
 * A `Hub` receives events from a driving application and forwards the events to subscribing applications (i.e. `Subscriber`) according to their subscription.